 Reach for your best (R4YB): Tips for parents

 Healthy children come in different shapes and sizes.
-A healthy weight for your child is the weight their body is naturally when they regularly enjoy a healthy lifestyle which includes eating well, moving well, sleeping well and feeling well.
+A healthy weight for your child is the weight their body is naturally when they regularly enjoy a healthy lifestyle.
+A healthy lifestyle includes eating well, moving well, sleeping well, and supporting mental wellness.
 Weight is only one marker of health and a healthy weight is different for every child.
 There is no need to weigh your child at home.
 Your health care provider will weigh and measure your child to see if they are growing as they should be for their own special pattern.

 How can I help my child reach for their best?

 Parents and caregivers play an important role in raising healthy, happy children.
 Focus on health, well-being and fun instead of body weight or measurements.
 Make small changes that you feel you can continue.
-Think of changes you can make to behaviours and environments that will help children to eat well, get moving, get enough sleep, and feel good about themselves.
+Think of changes you can make to behaviours and to your surroundings that will help children to eat well, get moving, get enough sleep, and support their mental wellness.
 This will increase your child’s resilience and help them reach for their best.

-Tips to help children eat well, move well, sleep well and feel well.
+Tips to help children eat well, move well, sleep well and support their mental wellness.

 - Keep meal times pleasant.
-Eat meals together as a family and use this as a chance to connect with your child and role model healthy eating behaviours.
+Eat meals together (Health Canada) as a family and use this as a chance to connect with your child and model healthy eating behaviours.

 - Regular family meals help kids develop the social and emotional skills needed for their everyday lives.

-- Try to keep meal times media free.
-Develop family rules together about not using electronics at meal times.
+- Try to keep meal times distraction free.
+Develop family rules together about not using electronics such as TVs, phones, and tablets at meal times.

-Teach your child to tune into their natural hunger and fullness cues
+Teach your child to listen to their natural hunger and fullness cues

-- It is normal for your child to be hungry some days and not hungry on others.
-Let your child listen to their body and decide how much to eat based on their hunger and fullness cues.
+- Allow your child to listen to their body and decide how much to eat based on their hunger and fullness cues.
 Trust their ability to know how much to eat.

 - Follow the “division of responsibility” (Ellyn Satter Institute) rule.
 You are responsible for deciding what, when and where your child will eat.
 Your child is responsible for deciding how much to eat, or whether to eat at all.